Mustafa Akyol: Career

 Akyol has written regular columns for Turkish dailies like Hürriyet Daily News.
 He has criticized both Islamic extremism and Turkish secularism, which he likened to Jacobinism and fundamentalism.

-His earlier articles were often friendly to the incumbent Justice and Development Party, although his later writings criticised the party's governance as having "adopted the very authoritarian habits it used to oppose" and thus having "failed as a model of liberal Islamism."
+Akyol's earlier articles in Turkish newspapers were often friendly to the incumbent Justice and Development Party (AKP).
+In later commentary in a U.S. newspaper, he criticised the party's governance as having "adopted the very authoritarian habits it used to oppose" and thus having "failed as a model of liberal Islamism."

-Over the years, he has given seminars in several universities or think-tanks in the United States and the United Kingdom on issues of Islam, politics, and Turkish affairs.
 He also spoke at TED, giving a lecture on "Faith versus tradition in Islam".